-A worker gains more skills and asks for a pay rise, followed closely by the boss denying him of the raise.
+A worker gains more skills and asks for a pay rise, followed closely by the boss denying him the raise.

-It leads some workers to DROP their performance to what is they judge to be fair for the current pay rate.
-In situations where that a worker cannot unlearn a skill, they can only drop their performance by slacking at work.
+It leads some workers to DROP their performance to what is the judge to be fair for the current pay rate.
+In situations where a worker cannot unlearn a skill, they can only drop their performance by slacking at work.
 As a consequence, the boss notices that the worker is not being professional, or working at his/her peak, which can be distressing.

 ✳️On the other hand

 The employee does not feel valued by the management, like general contractors, and gets upset too.

 Usually, this problem leads to a stressful encounter for both ends in real time.